-(1) The number of securities remaining available for issuance under existing or future grants includes 2,634,861 shares under our 2006 Stock Incentive Plan.
-In addition to stock options, stock appreciation rights and performance share awards, the 2006 Stock Incentive Plan allows for the grant of restricted stock shares.
-Under the 2006 Stock Incentive Plan, awards other than stock options and stock appreciation rights are counted against the shares available for grant as 1.38 shares for every one share issued in connection with such awards.
+- (1) Balance includes 897,767 options, 649,516 time-based restricted stock awards, and 191,250 performance-based restricted stock awards. - (2) The number of securities remaining available for issuance is comprised of shares under our 2006 Plan.
+In addition to stock options, stock appreciation rights and performance share awards, the 2006 Plan allows for the grant of restricted stock shares.
+Under the 2006 Plan, awards other than stock options and stock appreciation rights are counted against the shares available for grant as 1.38 shares for every one share issued in connection with such awards.